top of page

 Grab your FREE travel planner printable below and get planning your next trip with Alpacka My Bags!

-Welcome to the beautiful, lively, and charming Italian Coast.
-Cinque Terre, Italy is located on the northwestern coast and is made up of five old fishing villages: Riomaggiore, Manarola, Corniglia, Vernazza, and Monterosso.
+Cinque Terre is located on the northwestern coast of Italy and is made up of five old fishing villages: Riomaggiore, Manarola, Corniglia, Vernazza, and Monterosso.
+Each town is quaint in its own way; you will want to see them all and I'll show you how.

-This beautiful region of Italy is well worth spending time in and exploring, but if you’re short on time, you can definitely explore all five towns in 2 days if you utilize the train.
-There is a train that stops at all five towns, it comes fairly frequently, and it only takes about 5 minutes to get from one town to the next.
+You can easily explore all five towns in 2 days if you utilize the train.
+The train stops at all five towns, it comes fairly frequently, and it only takes about 5 minutes to get from one town to the next.
 The villages of Cinque Terre are quite small, but you don’t want to miss out on any of them!

 2 Day Cinque Terre Itinerary